 As a mathematics leader, do you resonate with these?

-• Your students were confident during their university applications - partly through being immersed in many rich, whole-class mathematical discussions as part of your school's mathematics program.
+• Your students were confident in their university applications - partly due to their involvement in numerous rich, whole-class mathematical discussions.

 As a mathematics teacher, what if … ?

-• You have made changes resulting in students taking full responsibility for their learning.
-This has freed you to deliver your very best teaching more often in more lessons.
+• You now teach in ways that result in students with a high degree of agency.
+This allows you to deliver your best teaching more often in more lessons.

 What if students said this about your teaching ...